dgryski/go-perfbook/performance.md

 if you don't have to be correct.
 But it means you can use an optimization some of the time if you're sure it's in range.

+Have an intuitive grasp of the different O() levels:
+  - simple loop, O(n)
+  - nested loop, O(n*m)
+  - binary-search O(log n)
+  - divide-and-conquer O(n log n)
+  - combinatoric - look out!!

+Know how big each of these input sizes is likely to be when coding.
+You don't always have to shave cycles, but also don't be dumb.

 Beware high constants Look for simpler algorithms with small constants.
 Debugging an optimized algorithm is harder than debugging a simple one.
 Look for algorithm the paper you're implementing claims to best and do that one